Aricg/aricg.github.io/assets/Pandoc/resume.md

 ----

+> Code automation, review, repeat.\
-> Open-source automation.
-I strive to identify and implement best practices.\
+> I strive to identify and implement best practices.\
 > Infrastructure as code: Continous Integration, Continuous Deployment.\
 > In an ideal world developers interface with compute as a commodity.\
-> All technology decisions will eventually be proven wrong; The key is understanding how long before we’ll need to rewrite.
+> All technology decisions will eventually be proven wrong;\
+> The key is understanding how long before we’ll need a rewrite.

 ----